 - 4 eggs

-- 2 heaped teaspoons mesquite powder (optional—it gives a caramel malty flavour.
-See details below on what it is)
+- 2 heaping teaspoons mesquite powder (optional—it gives a caramel malty flavour.
+See details below on what it is.)

-- Drain the soaked dates** and blend them until they become a paste in the blender.
-Then add the walnuts, bananas, and the melted coconut oil.
+- Drain the soaked dates and blend them until they become a paste in the blender.
+Then add the walnuts, bananas and the melted coconut oil.
 Blend until smooth.
-Add in the eggs, cinnamon and mesquite powder.
+Add in the eggs, cinnamon and mesquite powder (if using).
 Blend until all ingredients are thoroughly mixed.

 - Pour into greased, or baking-papered, cake tin and place in the oven.
-Leave it for 20 mins in the oven on 180, then for 15 mins at 160.
+Leave it for 20 mins in the oven on 180°C, then for 15 mins at 160°C.

-- Then bring out the steaming deliciousness out to cool and firm up on a cooling rack.
+- Bring the steaming deliciousness out to cool and firm up on a cooling rack.

 Used as a staple food for centuries by desert dwellers, this high protein meal contains good quantities of calcium, magnesium, potassium, iron and zinc, and is rich in the amino acid lysine as well.
 Its low GI of 25 helps maintain stable blood sugar levels.
 Mesquite flour not only stabilises blood sugar but it also tastes great: sweet with a slightly nutty wild flavour and a hint of caramel.
 It blends well into smoothies or other drinks, especially those made with Cacao and Maca.